osu-eesc/osu_calendar_feed/README.txt

 2. Go to http://example.com/import/calendar_feeds
 3. In the URL field enter "http://calendar.oregonstate.edu/today+90/list/[calendar shortname]/events.xml" replacing the [calendar short name] with the appropriate shortname for your calendar
 4. The module uses a modified version of the view created by the calendar module.
+5. Intended to be used with the Extension theme (which was cloned from acquia_prosper)